-If you're suffering from chronic digestive issues like diarrhea or constipation, your internet travels may have led you to Irritable Bowel Syndrome.
+If you're suffering from chronic digestive issues like diarrhea or constipation, your internet travels may have led you to irritable bowel syndrome.
 So what is IBS?
 And, more importantly, do you have it?
 The answer to both questions is complicated.

 Irritable Bowel Syndrome is a chronic Functional Gastrointestinal Disorder (FGID) of the large intestine (colon).
-That is a lot of words, and not a lot of help, so let's start from the beginning.
+That is a lot of words, and not a lot of help, so let's start from the beginning in plain English.

-Irritable Bowel Syndrome is considered a chronic illness because a person's symptoms linger over long periods of time.
-While the flu may last several days, IBS symptoms last months or years.
-In fact, patients with IBS require a 3-month history of consistent symptoms for diagnosis.
+Irritable Bowel Syndrome is a chronic illness because a person's symptoms linger over long periods of time.
+While the flu can last several days, IBS symptoms last months or years.
+In fact, people with IBS need a 3-month history of consistent symptoms before they can be diagnosed.

-You should also know there is currently no cure for IBS.
-We'll discuss how community members manage their symptoms in a later section of this article.
+Currently, there is no cure for IBS.
+Don't worry, though.
+We'll discuss ways community members manage their daily symptoms in a minute.

-As with other disorders under the FGID umbrella, IBS symptoms are caused by abnormal behaviour of the GI tract.
-This means there is no evidence of physical damage or chemical imbalances to explain your symptoms.
-Because of this, there is currently no test to confirm IBS.* As a result, your doctor will diagnose you based on the symptoms you report.
+Like other disorders under the FGID umbrella, IBS symptoms are caused by the way the smooth muscles in your gut behave.
+This means there won't be any evidence of physical damage or chemical imbalances to explain your symptoms.
+Because of this, there currently isn't a test to confirm irritable bowel syndrome.* As a result, your doctor will diagnose you based on your symptoms.

-Because there's no official test, it may be tempting to diagnose yourself.
+Since there's no official test, it may be tempting to diagnose yourself.
 This is a bad plan!
-Many illnesses present with IBS-like symptoms, so it's important you seek medical advice.
-A doctor can screen for warning signs of more sinister illnesses including celiac disease, chrons, ulcerative colitis, bowel cancer, etc. These illnesses damage your body and should be diagnosed as soon as possible.
+Many serious illnesses begin with IBS-like symptoms, so it's important to see your doctor.
+They can screen for warning signs of more sinister problems like celiac disease, chrons, ulcerative colitis, bowel cancer, etc. These illnesses damage your body and should be diagnosed as soon as possible.

-It's worth mentioning that even if your doctor does suspect IBS, they may request additional testing.
-These tests rule out structural causes like inflammation, obstructions (like impacted poop), or tumors, and biochemical causes like acid or hormonal imbalances.
-These tests are normally precautionary and are not required for an IBS diagnosis.
+It's worth noting that even if your doctor thinks you have IBS, they may send you for additional testing.
+These tests rule out structural issues like inflammatory bowel disease, obstructions (like impacted poop), or tumors, and biochemical causes like acid or hormonal imbalances.
+Your doctor normally orders these tests “just in case” and a diagnosis does not require them.

 Common IBS Symptoms

-One of the most frustrating aspects of Irritable Bowel Syndrome is how uniquely it sits in the body.
-What triggers me may not impact you, and what affects both of us may be fine for someone else.
+One of the most frustrating things about irritable bowel syndrome is that it affects everyone differently.
+What triggers me may not bother you, and what affects both of us may be fine for someone else.
 The same holds true for how we react to triggers.

-Though there are many symptoms associated with Irritable Bowel Syndrome, the cornerstone of IBS is abdominal pain.
-This pain can appear anywhere in your abdominal cavity (from the bottom of your ribs to your hips) and may be relieved by bowel movements or remain constant.
+Though there are many symptoms associated with irritable bowel syndrome, the cornerstone of IBS is abdominal pain.
+This pain can appear anywhere in your abdominal cavity (from the bottom of your ribs to your hips).
+Bowel movements may relieve the pain, or the pain may be constant.

 Secondary GI Symptoms

-Many IBS community members experience additional GI symptoms to those listed above.
+Many people with IBS experience digestive symptoms outside of their intestines.
 For example, 25-50% of IBS patients report symptoms like heartburn, feeling overly full, or feeling nauseated.
-If you experience symptoms such as these, let your doctor know, as 50% of patients report co-occurring FGIDs.
-Because other disorders may require specific symptom management techniques, you need to know if these symptoms are caused by IBS or if there is a second issue on your hands.
+If you experience symptoms like these, let your doctor know as 50% of people with IBS report a second FGIDs.
+So you need to know if these symptoms are caused by IBS or if there is a second issue on your hands.
 This will help you adjust your symptom management plan to suit your personal needs.

 Secondary Non-GI Symptoms